Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Tracking project progress is another important task that project managers are responsible for.
 This requires aligning deliverables with task timelines and ensuring they are on pace with project deadlines.

-Unlike a program manager that requires around five years of experience, a project manager doesn’t necessarily need the same amount of experience.
+Unlike a program manager, who requires around five years of experience, a project manager doesn’t necessarily need the same amount of experience.
 The main criteria to look for are organizational skills, communication skills, and work coordination experience.

 Take a look at these project management skills to get a better understanding of the experience needed.

 Similar to a program manager role, it’s important to continue learning new methods and tools that can help set you apart.
-Organizations like the Project Management Institute (PMI) offer tools to grow your skill level and learn new methods to bring back to your team.
+Organizations like the Project Management Institute (PMI) offer Project Management Professional (PMP) certification and tools to grow your skill level and learn new methodologies to bring back to your team.

 The necessary experience needed to be a project manager will differ depending on the complexity of the role.
 Most roles require around two years of experience, though some require little to no experience.